aaronparker/aaronparker.github.io/_posts/2007-02-25-citrix-client-and-hotfix-updates.md

 Â [Hotfix Rollup Pack PSE400W2K3R03 - For Citrix Presentation Server 4.0, Citrix Access Essentials 1.0 and 1.5 for Windows Server 2003](http://support.citrix.com/article/CTX111419)

-Here&#8217;s some important notes from the readme:
+Here's some important notes from the readme:

 >   1. Caution: Do not install this hotfix rollup pack on 64-bit operating systems.
 >   2. Before installing this hotfix rollup pack, you must uninstall Hotfixes PSE400W2K3029 and PSE400R01W2K3053, if present, from Add/Remove Programs on the Control Panel.
 Failing to do so may lead to system inconsistencies.